6.1 Discrimination and bullying

 The duty of secrecy also applies after an employee has left their job with Gjensidige.

 An employee shall not actively seek information about other employees or about customers via the computer systems or in any other manner, unless this is necessary for the employee’s work in Gjensidige.

 No one may act in a way that prevents them from acting impartially in relation to the Group’s customers, suppliers, shareholders or other business connections.
 Employees must exercise caution when entering into private agreements and exchanging services with companies and persons with whom they have dealings through their work for the Group.
 They must also exercise caution in relation to business agreements with persons with whom they have a private relationship.

-Employees who have private relations with a business connection must notify their immediate superior.
+Employees who have private relations with a business connection must notify and clarify this with their immediate superior.